shsagir/play-area-sync/docs/deployment-file-v2.md

 ## Developing pre or post calls

-When developing you Worker pre or post calls it helps if you are able to execute them once and see what they do.
+When developing pre/post scripts, it helps if you are able to execute them once and see what they do.
 To that end you can use [remote SSH commands](/remote-ssh-execution-pro).

 ## Multi staging use case